Jet Li: Early life and martial arts career

-Li was born in Beijing, China and was the youngest of two boys and two girls.
+Li was born in Beijing, China, and was the youngest of two boys and two girls.
+His ancestral home is in Shenyang, China.
 When he was two years old, his father died and his family then lived in poverty.

-Li was eight when his talent for Wushu was noticed as he practiced at a school summer course.
-He then attended a non-sparring wushu event, followed by joining the Beijing Wushu Team which did a martial art display at the All China Games.
-Renowned coaches Li Junfeng and Wu Bin, made extra efforts to help the talented boy develop.
+Li was eight when his talent for wushu was noticed as he practiced at a school summer course at the Beijing Sports and Exercise School (now known as Beijing Sport University).
+Renowned coaches Li Junfeng and Wu Bin made extra efforts to help the talented boy develop.
 Wu Bin even bought food for Li's family in order to boost Li's protein intake.
-A very young Li competed against adults and was the national all-around champion from 1975 to 1979.

-According to Li, once, as a child, when the Chinese National Wushu Team went to perform for President Richard Nixon in the United States, he was asked by Nixon to be his personal bodyguard.
+At the age of eleven, Li became a member of the 1974 China national wushu team which traveled to the United States during the time of the Ping-pong diplomacy.
+The group performed for American audiences in Hawaii, San Francisco, New York, and Washington, D.C., and additionally in Mexico City and Hong Kong.
+When the Chinese National Wushu Team went to perform for President Richard Nixon in the United States, he was asked by Nixon to be his personal bodyguard.
 Li replied, "I don't want to protect any individual.
 When I grow up, I want to defend my one billion Chinese countrymen!"

+In November of the same year, the Beijing Wushu Team was founded and Li became a member.
+He became the national all-around champion four times from 1975 to 1979.

-Li is a master of several styles of wushu, especially Chángquán (Northern Longfist Style) and Fānziquán (Tumbling Fist).
-He has also studied other arts including Baguazhang (Eight Trigram Palm), Taijiquan (Supreme Ultimate Fist), Xing Yi Quan (Shape Intent Fist), Zui Quan (Drunken Fist), Ying Zhao Quan (Eagle Claw Fist) and Tanglangquan (Praying Mantis Fist).
-He did not learn Nanquan (Southern Fist), because his training focused only in the Northern Shaolin Styles.
-He has also mastered wushu's main weapons, such as Sanjiegun (Three Section Staff), Gùn, Dao (Broadsword), Jian (Straight Sword).
+Li is a master of several styles of wushu, especially changquan and fanziquan.
+He has also studied other arts including baguazhang, taijiquan, xingyiquan, zuiquan (drunken fist), yingzhaoquan (eagle claw), and tanglangquan (praying mantis fist).
+He also practiced weapons such as gunshu, daoshu, and jianshu as well as sanjiegun (three section staff).

 Li retired from competitive wushu when he was only 18 due to a knee injury, but became an assistant coach of the Beijing Wushu team for a few years.
 Li's martial arts prowess would eventually contribute to his domestic and international fame.

 Acting career

-Chinese and Hong Kong films
+Asia

 The fame gained by his sports winnings led to a career as a martial arts film star, beginning in mainland China and then continuing into Hong Kong.
 Li acquired his screen name in 1982 in the Philippines when a publicity company thought his real name was too hard to pronounce.
 They likened his career to an aircraft, which likewise "takes-off" as quickly, so they placed the name Jet Li on the movie posters.
 Soon everybody was calling him by this new name, which was also based on the nickname, "Jet", given to him as a young student, due to his speed and grace when training with the Beijing Wushu team.